kununu/code-tools/docs/CodeSniffer/README.md

 This sniff extends `Generic.Files.LineLength` sniff to provide ability to ignore use statements when calculating line lengths.

 If the `ignoreUseStatements` property is set to `true`, any use statements will be ignored when calculating line lengths.
-This also ensures that no error or warning will be thrown for a line that only contains a use statement, no matter how long the line is.

 Is automatically fixable by phpcbf: `No`